rpillar/ElixirExercism/word-count/README.md

 # Comments

+Update - made use of Regex.scan which made the whole process much simpler.

 Not the most elegant solution - but it does pass all the tests.
 Lots of fun with the multi-byte words and I also need to become more familiar with regexs.
 Maybe I'll add a section to my website.